 More countries are establishing formal, government-regulated certification of organic food: in 2002 in the US, and projected for 2006 in Canada, among others.
 Monitoring and challenging certification rules and decisions have become a regular, high profile aspect of activists in the organic movement.

 |Organic Volunteers - Coordinates internships on Organic Farms.

-|Origins of the Organic Movement, The - Philip Conford, 2001.
-One of the few published works documenting the history of the organic movement.
+|Origins of the Organic Movement, One of the few published works documenting the history of the organic movement.